There are various discussion groups that meet during the week.

 No need to RSVP—just show up with your Bible, a curious mind, and a heart ready to connect.

-Please contact Katie Norton for more details.
+Please contact Linda Gritter for more information.